 - Magnetism with a twist in La0.67Sr0.33MnO3/LaNiO3 superlattices

 - Tailoring bond lengths with electrostatics in artificial crystals

 Eugene Ark (jointly supervised with Prof. Vidya Madhavan, UIUC)

 Opportunities for postdoctoral, graduate undergraduate researchers and visitors

 We are always looking for motivated researchers with a background in condensed matter physics/materials science who may be interested in working with us.
 Current openings for postdoctoral researchers within my team are advertised on Argonne’s Career portal.
 Please contact me if you are interested in potential postdoctoral research opportunities in the future.
-We also sponsor applicants for the Maria Goeppert Mayer Fellowship at Argonne where suitable.
+I am also keen to sponsor applicants for the Maria Goeppert Mayer Fellowship at Argonne.

 - Steve May (Faculty, Materials Science and Engineering, Drexel University)

 - Brittany Nelson-Cheeseman (Faculty, Materials Science and Engineering, University of St. Thomas)